How to Make Accessible InDesign Documents

 July 20, 2018 @ 9:30 am - 4:00 pm EDT

-In this hands-on workshop we cover in depth topics of making accessible content in InDesign followed up by using Acrobat Professional.
-This course covers the core InDesign concepts of text formatting, graphics and working with navigational and digital device reflow features to include all users who require an accessible PDF.
+In this hands-on workshop we cover in-depth how to make accessible content in InDesign and how to import those documents into Acrobat Professional to make an accessible PDF.
+We cover the core InDesign concepts of text formatting, graphics and working with navigational and digital device reflow features to include all users who require an accessible PDF.

-This hands-on training course is designed to address the best practices for designing in an abstract format at the same time creating linear accessible content; and how to design with accessibility in mind.
+This hands-on training course addresses the best practices for designing in an abstract format while at the same time creating linear accessible content.

 By completing this workshop, participants will: